mjeyarax/go-trustagent/doc/LLD.md

 ## Automatic Provisioning
 When the GTA installer is invoked with a valid `trustagent.env` file in the same directory (see [trustagent.env Reference](#trustagent.env-reference)), and that file contains `PROVISION_ATTESTATION=Y`, the installer will...
-1. Perform the 'minimal installation' listed above.
+1. Perform the 'minimal installation' steps listed above.
 2. Starts the `tpm2-abrmd` service to provision the TPM, AAS/CMS and HVS.
 3. Invokes `tagent setup` (see [Setup](#setup) for more information).
 4. Start the `tagent` service.

+## Automatic Registration
+When the GTA installer is invoked with a valid `trustagent.env` file in the same directory (see [trustagent.env Reference](#trustagent.env-reference)), and that file contains `AUTOMATIC_REGISTRATION=Y` as well as `PROVISION_ATTESTATION=Y`, the installer will...
+1. Perform the 'minimal installation' steps listed above.
+2. Perform the 'automatic provisioning' steps listed above.
+3. Register the host with HVS by calling `tagent setup create-host` and `tagent setup create-host-unique-flavor`.

 ## Uninstall
 After installation is completed, `tagent uninstall` can be run to remove the GTA.
 Uninstall will...